Mini umbrella company fraud

 What HMRC is doing about mini umbrella fraud

-HMRC’s Fraud Investigation Service is using both its civil and criminal powers to challenge those involved in mini umbrella company fraud and those facilitating it.
+HMRC’s Fraud Investigation Service is using its civil and criminal powers to challenge those involved in mini umbrella company fraud.

-HMRC has deregistered tens of thousands of mini umbrella companies who they believed were involved in one or both of the following:
+HMRC has deregistered tens of thousands of mini umbrella companies who we believe were involved in fraud.

-Where investigations established that a business in the supply chain knew, or should have known, that there was fraud, HMRC has taken steps to:
+Where we’ve established that a business in the supply chain knew, or should have known, that there was fraud, we’ve taken steps to:

-In 2017, HMRC introduced the ‘trader of limited cost’ legislation after seeing a surge in the number of mini umbrella companies.
-This helped to remove a number of businesses setting up mini umbrella companies.
-This reduced the number of mini umbrella companies.
+In 2017, the government introduced the ‘trader of limited cost’ legislation, after seeing a surge in the number of mini umbrella companies.
+This helped HMRC to:

-HMRC has been working with and continues to collaborate with trade bodies and other government departments to raise awareness of the mini umbrella company fraud model.
+HMRC works with trade bodies and other government departments to raise awareness of mini umbrella company fraud.

 Checks you can carry out to protect your supply chain

-If your business is using or providing temporary labour it is your responsibility to:
+If your business is using or providing temporary labour, it’s your responsibility to:

-• undertake necessary and proportionate due diligence checks by checking warning signs, for example
+- undertake necessary and proportionate due diligence checks

 Report potential fraud or tax evasion